01. SRB “Changed My Life” w/ Seth Godin

 Seth turned down a gigantic compensation packages (~$1bil in stock options alone), because he had other ideas . . .

-Seth shares stories that can only come from life as a student founder
+He shares stories that can only come from life as a student founder

 As the President of the Student-Run business Association (SRBA), I had the privilege of diving deep into Seth's journey, from his early days at Tufts University to his innovative projects and the principles that guide his work today.
 This blog post captures the essence of our conversation, offering valuable lessons for students, educators, and administrators alike.